KushajveerSingh/notes/README.md

   - footer

 search:
-  boose: 2 # Increase the search ranking of the page
+  boost: 2 # Increase the search ranking of the page
   exclude: true # To exclude from search

 weight: 0 # Lower number means it appears higher